Other Sunday and Holy Day Readings

 Luke 13:1-9

 Abbreviations: NJB (New Jerusalem Bible), IBHE (Interlinear Bible Hebrew-English), IBGE (Interlinear Bible Greek-English), or LXX (Greek Septuagint Old Testament translation).
 CCC designates a citation from the Catechism of the Catholic Church.
-The word LORD or GOD rendered in all capital letters is, in the Hebrew text, God's Divine Name YHWH (Yahweh).
+The words LORD or GOD rendered in all capital letters is, in the Hebrew text, God's Divine Name, YHWH (Yahweh).

-God reveals His divine plan for humanity in the two Testaments, and that is why we read and relive the events of salvation history in the Old and New Testaments in the Church's Liturgy.
+God reveals His divine plan for humanity in the two Testaments; therefore, we read and relive the events of salvation history in the Old and New Testaments in the Church's Liturgy.
 The Catechism teaches that the Liturgy reveals the unfolding mystery of God's plan as we read the Old Testament in light of the New and the New Testament in light of the Old (CCC 1094-1095).

 God is faithful in remembering His covenant promises, and

-continually calls, His covenant children to repent wrongdoings, acknowledge guilt,
+who continually calls His covenant children to repent of wrongdoings,

 In our First Reading, Yahweh tells Moses that He will rescue the Israelites from their Egyptian slavery, fulfilling the covenant promise He made to Abraham, the physical father of His people (Gen 15:13-16; Ex 2:24).
 In his encounter with the Divine, the voice Moses hears from within the burning bush identifies Himself as the voice of the God of the Patriarchs Abraham, Isaac, and Jacob.
 The Fathers of the Church, like St. Augustine, wrote that the angel of Yahweh was a manifestation of the pre-Incarnate Christ who was active in the plan of salvation before He became God enfleshed.
 They also believed that the Most Holy Trinity was present in the manifestation.
 God the Son was present as the angel of Yahweh, the voice from the bush identified as the God of the Patriarchs was God the Father, and the fire that did not consume the bush was God the Holy Spirit.